 - A. Create block sizes that are walkable (see recommendation 2.1). - B. Provide pedestrian facilities on all streets that can handle the pedestrian load of major events and ensure safe pedestrian access for people walking or rolling on game day and every day. - i.
-Implement enhanced pedestrian facilities on streets that connect to the South Platte River, mobility hubs (see recommendation 2.7.F), stations, and stops and to Mile High Stadium, schools, parks, open space, and other amenities. - ii.
-Enhanced pedestrian facilities should include: - Wider sidewalks - Amenities such as trees, attractive landscaping, café seating, benches, public art, trash/recycling receptacles, and bicycle parking. - Pedestrian-scaled lighting - Landscaping and water quality facilities - C. Reduce potential conflicts between pedestrians and other modes of transport, amenity zones, and adjacent development. - Develop alleys in conjunction with redevelopment and establish vehicular alley access to future development to eliminate curb cuts along streets. - ii.
+Implement enhanced pedestrian facilities on streets that connect to the South Platte River, mobility hubs (see recommendation 2.7.F), transit stations and stops, and to the stadium, schools, parks, open space, and other amenities. - ii.
+Enhanced pedestrian facilities should include: - Wider sidewalks: - Amenities such as trees, attractive landscaping, café seating, benches, public art, trash/recycling receptacles, and bicycle parking; - Pedestrian-scaled lighting; and/or - Landscaping and water quality facilities. - C. Reduce potential conflicts between pedestrians and other modes of transport, amenity zones, and adjacent development. - Develop alleys in conjunction with redevelopment and establish vehicular alley access to future development to eliminate curb cuts along streets. - ii.
 Ensure streets with café zones provide adequate space for pedestrians and streetscaping, especially in areas with high pedestrian volumes. - iii.
 Create spaces along streets that provide pedestrian refuge, are flexible spaces, and provide opportunities for events.